 God said, "Let us make man in our image, in our likeness, and let them rule over the fish of the sea and the birds of the air . . . over all the earth, and over all the creatures that move along the ground."

 In the very next chapter of Genesis we are told that woman was created out of man's rib [Genesis 2:21-23].
-Count if there is a rib missing (there is not).
+Count if there is a rib missing.
 The standby tip is to study the evidence before forming a strong opinion in a matter, or you may cater to prejudice.
-[Link]
+For example, are there records of levitation outside the church?
+[More]

 Study to derive real benefit.
 There are many beautiful lessons to draw on from the woodpecker.